 Employers don’t like to think disaster—and who can blame them—but a proactive plan is critical for dealing with calamities of all kinds.
 If employees are engaged and actively communicating via internal channels, crises can be addressed quickly (and calmly) with optimal success, and perhaps even avoided in the first place.

 When ice storms hit Adams Land & Cattle in Nebraska this winter, Liz Babcock, Director of Communication and Talent Development, and her team had no reason to panic.

-The year 2016 marked a tipping point for workforce demographics.
-As baby boomers have begun to retire, millennials now make up the biggest part of the workforce and are moving into management positions.
+Workforce demographics are changing.
+As baby boomers retire, millennials now make up the biggest part of the workforce and are moving into management positions.
 At the same time, members of Generation Z are starting to come out of college and move into their first full-time jobs.